 6. How are Lady Gaga and Beyoncé masters of impression management?

 7. What can we learn about gender presentation/representation from Lady Gaga’s appearance as Jo Calderone?

 8. How does communication theory relate to pop star brands?

 9. Ferris says “meaning making occurs on both sides of the celebrity-audience divide.”
 What does this mean to you?
 Please give an example or two from popular culture to support your explanation.

-10. How does Jonathan Schroeder construct the “artist as a brand?”
+10. How does Jonathan Schroeder construct the idea of the “artist as a brand?”

-12. What are brand meaning and brand resonance?
-How does Lady Gaga exemplify both concepts?
+11. What are brand meaning and brand resonance?
+How do Lady Gaga and Beyoncé exemplify both concepts?

 2. Why is it important to explore the ideas of “person brands” and “short-term brands?”

 3. What’s different about managing “short-term person brands” as opposed to brands built for the longer term that don’t have living people at the center of them?

 5. As you examine Table 2.1 and Table 2.2, is there anything that surprises you?
 What are some of the most valuable takeaways these tables illustrate?